 Wide UK coverage

-A major bonus of joining Asda Mobile is that customers get 99% coverage across the UK, as the provider uses EE’s 3G network to carry its calls, texts and data.
+A major bonus of joining Asda Mobile is that it runs on EE, offering excellent 3G and 4G coverage across the country.
 But before you read on, it's a good idea to look at the Asda Mobile coverage checker to see what coverage is like in your area.